 You will follow the AQA 8035 specification course.
-The Geography department gained excellent results with a 9-4 pass rate of 82.7% (compared to national pass rate of 76.2%) in 2020.
+The Geography department gained excellent results with a 9-4 pass rate of 86.4% in 2021.

 The Geography GCSE is a two-year linear course examined by three exam papers at the end of Year 11.